kizniche/Mycodo/mycodo-manual.rst

 measurement for Sensor1 will be returned.
 If a measurement from Sensor1 could not be acquired, and if a measurement can be found within the Max Age for Sensor2, the measurement for Sensor2 will be returned.
-If a measurement from Sensor2 could not be acquired, and if a measurement can be found within the Max Age for Sensor3, the measurement for Sensor3 will be returned.
-If a measurement from Sensor3 could not be acquired, then the Redundancy Math controller will not return a measurement at all (indicating all three sensors are not working).
-It is advised to set up a Conditional to send a notification email to yourself if one or more measurements are unable to be acquired.
+If a measurement from Sensor1 or Sensor2 could not be acquired, and if a measurement can be found within the Max Age for Sensor3, the measurement for Sensor3 will be returned.
+If a measurement from Sensor1, Sensor2, or Sensor3 could not be acquired, then the Redundancy Math controller will not return a measurement at all (indicating all three sensors are not working).
+It is advised to set up a Conditional Controller to send a notification email to yourself if one or more measurements are unable to be acquired so you can investigate the issue.

 --------------